mmistakes/minimal-mistakes/_posts/2023-02-06-flink-sql-introduction.md

 4. Understand different kinds of Processing Operators and Functions
 5. Different ways of running Flink SQL Queries

+> _Daniel here: If you need to learn the fundamentals of streaming with Flink, check out the long-form [Flink course](https://rockthejvm.com/p/flink) here at Rock the JVM._

 ## 1. Streaming (and Batch) SQL
 ### 1.1 Unified Batch and Streaming